47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 <img width="1312" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/92b6517c-c836-4796-9d18-eca1a52894e7">

 Notice your tenant is already on the _Business_ plan.
-This is because the local and cloud versions of the applications are sharing the database running in the cloud, and the same Stripe subscription.
+This is because the local and cloud versions of the application are sharing the database running in the cloud, and the same Stripe subscription.

 Click _Change plans_ to be brought to a new plan selection page: